yamamushi/magick-journal/README.md

 ## Settings

+### Geolocation

+**IP Geolocation**: Whether to use IP geolocation to determine location for weather and Astrological lookups.
+If disabled, the configured coordinates will be used.

+**Geolocation Coordinates**: The coordinates to use for weather lookups if IP geolocation is disabled.
+This should be in the format `latitude,longitude` (e.g. `38.8339,-104.8214`).

 ### Default Entries

 **Default Location**: The default location to use to populate the "Default Location" field in the full header output.
 This does not affect weather lookups, which are always performed based on your location.